plannigan/columbo/docs/development-guide.md

 docker-compose run --rm validateDocExamples
 ```

-When running, we expect the script to produce output.
-If the script fails, it will output information about the file that we need to fix.
+If the script fails (exits with a non-zero status), it will output information about the file that we need to fix.

+Note that this script will output some content in the shell every time it runs.
+Just because the script outputs content to the shell does *not* mean it has failed;
+as long as the script finishes successfully (exits with a zero status), there are no problems we need to address.

 ## `setup.py`